-RA can be hard to diagnose because it looks like many other conditions, and symptoms may develop so gradually.
-Even after RA has been diagnosed, it is extremely important to see how the disease is progressing in order to treat it.
+RA can be hard to diagnose because it looks like many other conditions, and symptoms often develop gradually.
+Even after RA has been diagnosed, it is important to see how the disease is progressing to treat it effectively.

 Your doctor will take your medical history and do a physical exam.
 Blood tests, x-rays, and aspiration (the removal of fluid from the joint) may also be needed.

 If you have RA, it is important to get diagnosed and start treatment early.
-Studies have shown that early, aggressive treatment for RA can stop the destruction of joints.
-In addition to rest, regular exercise, and taking anti-inflammatory medications, your doctor will start you on disease-modifying anti-rheumatic drugs (DMARDs).
+Studies show that early, aggressive treatment for RA can stop the destruction of joints.
+In addition to rest, regular exercise, and taking anti-inflammatory medications, your doctor will start you on disease-modifying antirheumatic drugs (DMARDs).
 These drugs do more than relieve symptoms -- they halt the progression of the disease.